snowmerak/socketgen/README.md

 ## 🚀 Generated Code Examples

-SocketGen generates idiomatic code for each language.
+SocketGen generates idiomatic code for each language, including:
+1.  **Dispatcher:** Routes incoming packets to the correct handler method.
+2.  **Handler Interface:** Defines the methods you need to implement.
+3.  **PacketStream Interface:** Abstraction for reading/writing packets (you implement the network layer).
+4.  **Serve Loop:** A helper to continuously read and dispatch packets.
+5.  **Send Helpers:** Type-safe functions to wrap and send messages.

 <details open>
 <summary><strong>Go</strong></summary>